knjo/Graph_mining/README.md

 All HW, projects are about Stock

 ---
-## HW1 for powerlog plot
+## HW1 fing a power law and plot it
--price fluctuation and number
+- price fluctuation and number
+- set up condition to increase the deviation between rise and fall